zakari90/center-management-multilang/README.md

 }
 ```

+### Structured Data

-Additionally, structured data is implemented using react-schemaorg for better search engine understanding:
+Structured data is implemented using react-schemaorg for better search engine understanding:

 ```jsx
 <script